 2014 Liberty Medal Nominee

-Malala Yousafzai will receive the 2014 Liberty Medal for her continued demonstration of courage and resilience in the face of adversity and for serving as a powerful voice for those who have been denied their basic human rights and liberties.
+Malala Yousafzai received the 2014 Liberty Medal for her continued demonstration of courage and resilience in the face of adversity and for serving as a powerful voice for those who have been denied their basic human rights and liberties.

-The 26th annual Liberty Medal ceremony will be held Tuesday, October 21, 2014 at 7 p.m.
-The ceremony will take place at the National Constitution Center on Independence Mall in Historic Philadelphia and will be recorded for broadcast on WPVI-TV/6abc.
-A limited number of tickets will be made available for the general public on Tuesday, September 23, 2014.
-For more information about the Liberty Medal, visit constitutioncenter.org/libertymedal.
+The 26th annual Liberty Medal ceremony was held Tuesday, October 21, 2014 at 7 p.m.
+The ceremony took place at the National Constitution Center on Independence Mall in Historic Philadelphia.

 “It’s an honor to be awarded the Liberty Medal,” said Malala Yousafzai.
 “I accept this award on behalf of all the children around the world who are struggling to get an education.”